-Joseph P. Slaughter (Ph.D., University of Maryland, College Park) is Associate Director of the Center for the Study of Guns and Society and Assistant Professor of History at Wesleyan University where he researches and teaches courses in American religion, capitalism, technology, and war.
+Joseph P. Slaughter (Ph.D., University of Maryland, College Park) is Assistant Professor of History and Associate Director of the Center for the Study of Guns and Society at Wesleyan University where he researches and teaches courses in American religion, capitalism, technology, and war.

 Slaughter specializes in demonstrating how Americans’ religious identities have shaped their decisions in the marketplace and on the battlefield.
 His first book, Faith in Markets: Christian Capitalism in the Early American Republic is based on award-winning research that demonstrates how religious businesses shaped the American marketplace in the first half of the nineteenth century.